fossxo/fossxo-gdd/source/technical-design/states.rst

 ===================
 Speedrun Menu State
 ===================
 The speedrun menu state is the entry point to speed run games.
+The responsibilities are:

 *   Show the :ref:`ref-ui-speedrun` menu widgets.
-*   Query the best speed run times.
+*   Query best speed run times from the :ref:`ref-user-data-file`.
-*   Launch the :ref:`ref-speedrun-game-state` providing the player mark option.
+*   Launch the speedrun game state using the the player mark option.
+*   Go to the best time menu state if the user got a best time.
+The user's time and other speedrun information is provided.
-*   Go back to the :ref:`ref-single-player-menu-state`.
+*   Go back to the single-player menu state.

 When the speedrun menu state is started, it is optionally provided the result of the speedrun game.
 It uses this information to know if it should show the instructional text, show the game results, or navigate to the best time menu.

-..
-TODO: link to file formats?

 .. _ref-speedrun-best-time-menu-state: